Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 2. Implementation Plan: Plan execution, identify timeline/priorities, inform or establish governance.

-3. Financial Plan: Identify investment needed, suggest opportunities, identify potential funding sources.
+3. Investment Plan: Identify investment needed, suggest opportunities, identify potential funding sources.

-These deliverables will be completed through a three-phase workplan, which is rooted in stakeholder and community engagement:
+These deliverables were completed through a three-phase workplan, which was rooted in stakeholder and community engagement:

-• Phase 1: Analysis of existing research, data, and assets will be completed.
-Interviews, online surveys, workshops, and engagement sessions with up to 30 Indigenous and non-Indigenous stakeholders and other community groups will also take place during this phase.
+• Phase 1: Analysis of existing research, data, and assets was completed.
+Interviews, online surveys, workshops, and engagement sessions with up to 30 Indigenous and non-Indigenous stakeholders and other community groups also took place during this phase.

-• Phase 2: Collected data will be analyzed, validated, and used to develop the corridor strategy.
+• Phase 2: Collected data was analyzed, validated, and used to develop the corridor strategy.

-• Phase 3: The corridor strategy and financial plan will be presented to those leading the project and the implementation plan will be developed.
+• Phase 3: The corridor strategy and investment plan were presented to those leading the project and an implementation plan was developed.

 Team

-In partnership with Destination Canada, the Sustainable Journeys from Prairie to Pacific Corridor project is co-led by Travel Alberta and Destination BC.
+In partnership with Destination Canada, the Sustainable Journeys from Prairie to Pacific Corridor project was co-led by Travel Alberta and Destination BC.

 With the participation of the project leads, Destination Canada selected and engaged experts from tourism consultancy firm, Twenty31, to guide the project and co-create the key deliverables.
 By way of its work, Twenty31 reimagines tourism through the lens of sustainability and opportunity for tourism development, enhancement and investment.
 They specialize in several core areas, including destination development strategy as it aligns with the UN’s Sustainable Development Goals (SDGs).
 The firm’s team has a wealth of industry experience and works closely with experts in sustainable tourism and management.

-Additional partners in Alberta and BC that will be engaged throughout the project include destination management organizations (DMOs), local chambers, economic development organizations, and other relevant organizations representing the regions and communities within the corridor.
+Additional partners in Alberta and BC that have been engaged throughout the project include destination management organizations (DMOs), local chambers, economic development organizations, and other relevant organizations representing the regions and communities within the corridor.

 If you have any questions about the Sustainable Journeys from Prairie to Pacific Corridor, please reach out to Jennifer, Yvonne, or Emilie for further details.